gem-library/gem/docs/docs/installation.md

 bundle exec jekyll serve
 ```

 from within the `docs` subfolder.
-This command should provide you an IP address on which you can consult the website.
+This command should provide you a local IP address on which you can consult the website.